15 Brilliant Sci-Fi Books That Aren’t About Space: Exploring Grounded Science Fiction

 These 15 Brilliant Sci-Fi Books That Aren’t About Space demonstrate that the field of science and speculative storytelling can thrive without venturing into the cosmos.
 By grounding their narratives on Earth or in near-future settings, they explore humanity, technology, society, and morality with depth and imagination.
 Whether through dystopian landscapes, alternate histories, or intimate human dramas, these works prove that science fiction can captivate and challenge readers without ever leaving the ground.
 Dive into these remarkable novels and experience the endless possibilities of grounded storytelling.

-the conclusion is a celebration of the parent keyword sci-fi and invites readers to stream, discuss, and explore more titles in this expansive, Earth-rooted corner of the genre.
+The conclusion is a celebration of the parent keyword sci-fi and invites readers to stream, discuss, and explore more titles in this expansive, Earth-rooted corner of the genre.